nicokant/kjuicer.github.io/bookmarklet.md

 <div style="margin-top: 4rem"></div>

 #### Internet Explorer
-Abilita la barra dei preferiti:
+Enable the bookmarks bar:

-1. Fai clic con il pulsante destro sulla barra degli strumenti di Internet Explorer e quindi abilita la dei Barra Preferiti.
+1. Right-clic on Internet Explorer's toolbar and enable the bookmarks bar
-2. Trascina il bookmarklet nella barra.
+2. Drag the green bookmarklet in the desired spot on the bar
-3. Conferma l'aggiunta del bookmarklet.
+3. Confirm you want to add the bookmarklet.

 ![](/assets/ie-tutorial.gif){:.center.hoverable}

 <div style="margin-top: 4rem"></div>

 #### Safari
-Abilita la barra dei preferiti:
+Enable the bookmarks bar:

-1. Scegli `Vista` > `Mostra barra dei preferiti`.
+1. Choose `View` > `Show the bookmarks bar`
-2. Trascina il bookmarklet nella barra.
+2. Drag the green bookmarklet in the desired spot on the bar.

 ![](/assets/safari-tutorial.gif){:.center.hoverable}